mysterious-coding/base_entranced/README.md

 ####Quiet rcon
 No more leaking stuff from rcon, use g_quietrcon

+####Fixed siege chat
+* Spectator chat can be seen by people who are in-game
+* Chat from dead players can be seen

 ####Control vote-calling
 Prevent calling votes for some things:
 * /g_allow_vote_gametype